lindsey98/Influence_function_metric_learning/README.md

 ==============================================================================

 ## Introduction
 Deep metric learning (DML) learns a generalizable embedding space of a dataset, where semantically similar samples are mapped closer.
 Recently, the record-breaking methodologies have been generally evolving from pairwise-based approaches to proxy-based approaches.
 However, many recent works begin to achieve only marginal improvements on the classical datasets.
-Thus, the explanation approaches of DML are in need for understanding **why the trained model can confuse the dissimilar samples and cannot recognize the similar samples**.
+Thus, the explanation approaches of DML are in need for understanding **why the trained model can confuse the dissimilar samples?**.

-To answer the above question, we conduct extensive experiments by running 2 comparable state-of-the-art DML approaches.
-The observation leads us to design an influence function based explanation framework to investigate the existing datasets, consisting of:
+The question motivates us to design an influence function based explanation framework to investigate the existing datasets, consisting of:
 - [x] Scalable training-sample attribution:
     - We propose empirical influence function to identify what training samples contribute to the generalization errors, and quantify how much contribution they make to the errors.
 - [x] Dataset relabelling recommendation:
     - We further aim to identify the potentially ``buggy'' training samples with mistaken labels and generate their relabelling recommendation.

 ## Requirements
-Install torch, torchvision compatible with your CUDA, see here: https://pytorch.org/get-started/previous-versions/
+- Step 1: Install torch, torchvision compatible with your CUDA, see here: [https://pytorch.org/get-started/previous-versions/](https://pytorch.org/get-started/previous-versions/)
+- Step 2: Install faiss compatible with your CUDA, see here: [https://github.com/facebookresearch/faiss/blob/main/INSTALL.md](https://github.com/facebookresearch/faiss/blob/main/INSTALL.md)
+- Step 3:
 ```
 pip install -r requirements.txt
 ```